The Piano Is Free, but You Have to Move It

 Commentary

-There was a bit of racket outside and I was curious.
+There was a bit of racket outside, and I was curious.
 What I found was a wonderful group of piano movers, readying a beautiful antique studio piano for installation at a nearby apartment.

-I of course could not resist talking to the workers because this was one of my earliest jobs, moving pianos up and down many flights of stairs.
-It was harrowing and exhausting but truly fun too.
+I, of course, could not resist talking to the workers because this was one of my earliest jobs, moving pianos up and down many flights of stairs.
+It was harrowing and exhausting but truly fun, too.

 These days, these movers are doing a huge business.
 This is because the price of pianos on the used marketplace—I’m thinking of Facebook Marketplace in particular here—is often zero.
-You only have to pay the moving costs.
-We are not yet to the point where the owner will pay for the move but that’s where we might be headed.
+You have only to pay the moving costs.
+We are not yet to the point where the owner will pay for the move, but that’s where we might be headed.

-The market has of course dramatically changed.
+The market has, of course, dramatically changed.
 Piano skills are dying because several generations have been raised to believe that the child is supposed to be naturally good at something, else the child should stop practicing.

 Piano takes years of discipline and focus.
 There are no shortcuts, and you pretty much have to learn when you are young.
 The process is painful and requires focus, discipline, and patience.
 Anyone can learn if you start young enough.
 Rare is the adult who can learn to play.
 As a result, piano skills in the general population have atrophied.

 Still, I’m thrilled to see that these instruments can still find a home.
-The piano being moved in this day was a Baldwin, I’m guessing from about 1960 or so, a workhorse for schools, churches, and the like.
+The piano being moved on this day was a Baldwin, I’m guessing from about 1960 or so, a workhorse for schools, churches, and the like.
 They are everywhere and still hold up well.

-You can add the acoustic piano to the list of industries that the United States lost to foreign competition but this case requires more explanation than merely referring to low-cost foreign labor.
+You can add the acoustic piano to the list of industries that the United States lost to foreign competition, but this case requires more explanation than merely referring to low-cost foreign labor.
 That’s because the decline began in the 1930s and was completed by the 1970s.

-Of course when I say “completed” I am excluding the globally famous Steinway, still built in the United States with its impossible stability and unity of timbres from lowest to highest notes.
+Of course, when I say “completed,” I am excluding the globally famous Steinway, still built in the United States with its impossible stability and unity of timbres from lowest to highest notes.
 Nothing else sounds like a Steinway.

 Back to pianos.
 The years between 1890 and World War II were the golden age of the American piano.
 They were the biggest-ticket item on every household budget besides the house itself.
 Everyone had to have one.
 Those who didn’t have one aspired to have one.
 It was a prize, an essential part of life, and they sold by the millions and millions.

-By 1890, American companies met half the world market for pianos.
+By 1890, U.S. companies met half the world market for pianos.
 Between 1890 and 1928, sales ranged from 172,000 to 364,000 per year.
 It was a case of relentless and astounding growth.

 They were used in classrooms everywhere in times when music education was considered to be the foundation of a good education.
 They were the concert instruments in homes before recorded music and iPods.
 They were essential for all entertainment.
-American buyers couldn’t get enough, and private enterprise responded.
+U.S. buyers couldn’t get enough, and private enterprise responded.

 New York, Boston, and Chicago were the homes of these companies.
-There was the great Chickering piano made by a company founded in 1823 and which later led the world in beauty and sound.
+There was the great Chickering piano made by a company founded in 1823 that later led the world in beauty and sound.
 There was Hallet and Davis in Boston, J. and C. Fischer in New York, as well as Strich and Zeidler, Hazelton, William Knabe, Baldwin, Weber, Mason & Hamlin, Decker & Sons, Wurlitzer, Steck, Kimball in Chicago, and, finally, Steinway.

 With the rise of this industry came a vast marketing apparatus.
 Piano ads were everywhere, as a tour of old magazines shows.
 It was widely believed that spending money on a piano wasn’t really spending.
 It was an investment.
 The money you paid would be embedded right there in this beautiful and useful item.
-You can always sell it for more than you paid for it, and this was generally true.
+You could always sell it for more than you paid for it, and this was generally true.
 So people would make great sacrifices for these instruments.

 With the growth of this manufacturing came an explosion of shops that served the piano market all up and down the industry.
 Piano tuning was a big-time profession.
-Retail shops with pianos opened everywhere, and the sheet-music business exploded with them.
+Retail shops with pianos opened everywhere, and the sheet music business exploded with them.
 Ever notice how in big cities the music stores are typically family-owned and established 40, 50, and even 100 years ago?
 This is a surviving remnant of our industrial past.

 All of this changed again in 1933, which was the last great year of the American piano.
 Sales fell and continued to fall when times were tough.
 The companies that were beloved by all Americans fell on hard times and began to go belly up one by one.
 This is because of the high cost, once affordable with sacrifice but suddenly impossible.
 With the deepening of the Great Depression, these would cost about $8,500 in today’s terms.

 That pretty much spelled the end.
 It wasn’t that the manufacturers were doing anything wrong.
 It was that the Depression killed discretionary spending.
 The Wagner Act of 1935 increased labor costs, making it impossible for the industry to adapt.
 The companies started going out of business.
-Then the war came with rationing on everything that went into making a piano.
+Then the war came, with rationing on everything that went into making a piano.
 Manufacturing became nearly impossible.

 During this very period, the German-made pianos (Bechstein, Blüthner, and Schimmel) began to displace the American ones.
 They were always wonderful products and still are.
 But early on, the party in control strongly emphasized them and subsidized their production, while blocking imports.
 German pianos flooded the market.
-After World War II the trend continued, as ever more pianos began to be made overseas.
+After World War II, the trend continued, as ever more pianos began to be made overseas.

 In 1960, we began to see the first major international challenge to what was left of the U.S. market position.
 Japan was already manufacturing half as many pianos as the United States.
 The U.S. industry in broad terms never recovered from the decade-and-a-half blows of depression and war.